Methodology

 READ

-SITREP is the working method, not a public-facing brand.
-It runs inside every comparison on this site and every commissioned advisory engagement.
+READ is the framework; these are the intelligence-community standards it runs on.
+They apply to every comparison on this site and every commissioned advisory engagement.

 Buyer-side method